Residential Status under Income-tax Act and its Effect on Tax Incidence

 Note – Besides the provisions summarised in the above table, an individual becomes resident but not ordinarily resident in India if he comes within the two exceptions mentioned in para 3.3.1.

-4. How to find out the residential status of a Hindu undivided family?
+4. Residential status of a Hindu undivided family [Sec.
+6 (2)]

 A Hindu undivided family (like an individual) is either resident in India or non-resident in India.
 A resident Hindu undivided family is either ordinarily resident or not ordinarily resident.